Industry and Railway Park Fond-de-Gras: Nature and archaeology

 The Minett Park Fond-de-Gras extends between green valleys, plateaus bathed in sunlight and vast forests, making it the ideal destination for breathtaking walks.
 This lays to rest the notion that the south of Luxembourg was ruined by its industrial past.
-A large-scale open-cast mine, the Giele Botter has been transformed into a hundred hectare nature reserve that is being reclaimed by the flora and fauna.
+The former Giele Botter open-cast mine has undergone a remarkable transformation, being converted into a 100-hectare nature reserve.
+This once-industrial site is now being reclaimed by nature, as flora and fauna return and thrive in the area, creating a unique and diverse ecosystem.
 At the time of the Celts, the site of Titelberg played a major role due to an important oppidum erected in the first century BC.
 The excavations carried out at Titelberg testify that it was the capital of the Treviri tribe.

 Draisines - Rail-Bike

 6 draisines (4 seat rail bikes) are circulating on the track linking the Fond-de-Gras with the Bois-de-Rodange.